Susan Huntington Gilbert Dickinson

 Susan Huntington Gilbert Dickinson (December 19, 1830 – May 12, 1913) was an American writer, poet, traveler, and editor.
-She was the sister-in-law of poet Emily Dickinson.
+She was a lifelong friend and sister-in-law of poet Emily Dickinson.

 Life

 Susan Huntington Gilbert was born December 19, 1830, in Old Deerfield, Massachusetts, the youngest of six children born to Thomas and Harriet (Arms) Gilbert.
 She was orphaned by the time she was eleven years old, after her mother died in 1837 and her father in 1841.
 Gilbert lived with her aunt, Sophia (Arms) Van Vranken, in Geneva, New York, until the late 1840s.
 She then lived in Amherst, Massachusetts, with her sister Harriet and brother-in-law William Cutler.
 In Amherst, she attended Utica Female Academy and Amherst Academy for one semester in the fall of 1847.

 In 1853, she was engaged to Austin Dickinson.
 Their marriage in the Van Vranken home on July 1, 1856, was "a quiet wedding" with "very few friends and [only Susan's] brothers & sisters, a little cake–a little ice cream."
 Although the young couple contemplated moving to Michigan, Austin's father Edward Dickinson ensured they would stay in Amherst by making Austin a law partner and building the couple a made-to-order house, the Evergreens, on a lot next door to the Dickinson Homestead.
 A generous dowry from Susan's brothers helped furnish the Evergreens, a fashionable home with oak sideboards and a green marble fireplace adorned with Antonio Canova's sculpture Cupid and Psyche, Gothic chairs, and Victorian paintings.

 Susan and Austin Dickinson had three children: